jashif/customer-balance/README.md

 The project is organized into several packages:

+- `services`: contains microservices.
   - `api`: Contains the api/controller implementation.
-- `routes`: Contains the api routes.
+  - `utils`: Contains the utilities.
   - `core`: Contains the business logic.
+  - `infra`: contains the data layer.
+- `utils`: contains project utilities.